CDtice/Ventilator-Bluetooth-Control-Interface/README.md

 *** Disclaimer ***

 Current design does not comply with the “Relaxed FDA Emergency Regulations for BiPAP and CPAP Machines.”
-Use repository information at own risk.
+Use repository information at your own risk.
 I further encourage anyone considering using the ideas presented here to first familiar themselves with professional respiratory ventilator, CPAP, BiPAP designs and principles before using.